 It was 1970 in Washington, D.C.
-When friends played a tape recorded lecture in which Ram Dass described his journey to India and his transformation from Harvard professor to intrepid explorer of the mind to spiritual seeker and discoverer in terms, tenor and language that confirmed tenets i knew to be true, but had never heard anyone utter so convincingly.
+Friends played a tape recorded lecture in which Ram Dass described his journey to India and his transformation from Harvard professor to intrepid explorer of the mind to spiritual seeker and discoverer in terms, tenor and language that confirmed tenets I knew to be true, but had never heard anyone utter so convincingly.

 The words were bright and clear, without artifice or guile, delivered free of personality through the heart of a being whose life had been profoundly opened to a mystic reality.

 The words gave certainty to ideals long taught and believed but infrequently seen in a post-war western culture dominated by conspicuous consumption and separation from its underlying unity.
 They offered the possibility of attaining those ideals.
 They gave impetus to the search for realizing them.

 After reading Ram Dass’s book, Be Here Now, and the cookbook for a sacred life it contained, the path had become clear and the effort worthwhile.
 And so I embarked.
 I left an impending career in law in abeyance, to be resumed in a few years but from a much different perspective.

 Later, after many months of meditation and yoga practice, I learned that Ram Dass was speaking one evening at a nearby university.
 As Is entered the auditorium there on the stage was a chair, a floral arrangement and a color photograph of Maharajji large enough for anyone to see his beaming presence from any place in the audience.
 The lecture was moving, almost as if Maharajji was delivering the meta-message through Ram Dass.